NayanJD/geoexif/README.md

 ## GEO EXIF

-A utility to extract geo information in a directory
+A utility to extract geo information in a directory.
+Currently, Only JPEG is supported.

 Run as: